-When you’re ready to seek help for a substance abuse problem, you’ll want to weigh the differences between inpatient treatment vs. outpatient treatment.
+When you’re ready to seek help for a substance abuse problem, maybe from an addiction hotline, you’ll want to weigh the differences between inpatient treatment vs. outpatient treatment.
 Just making the choice can be stressful.
 Each type of program has pros and cons.
 Considering all aspects of recovery treatment as well as your own personal needs is necessary to be successful in your recovery.

 What is Inpatient vs. Outpatient?